ansible-lockdown/Windows-2016-CIS/README.md

 ## Coming from a previous release

-CIS release always contains changes, so it is highly recommended to review the new references and available variables.
-This have changed significantly since the ansible-lockdown initial release.
+CIS releases always contain changes, it is highly recommended to review the new references and available variables.
+This has changed significantly since the initial release of ansible-lockdown.
 This is now compatible with python3 if it is found to be the default interpreter.
-This does come with prerequisites that configure the system accordingly.
+This does come with pre-requisites which it configures the system accordingly.

 Further details can be seen in the [Changelog](./ChangeLog.md)